FactorySimPy/FactorySimPy/docs/examples.md

 ***Here's an example that shows how to interconnect a source to a machine using buffers and pass a python function or a generator instance as parameter.***

 In the example below, the sources generate items and puts it into its output buffer.
-Machine picks this item and processes it and puts it another buffer.
+Machine picks this item and processes it and puts it to another buffer.
 It choses the input edge and output edge based on the values yielded from function specified in `in_edge_selection` parameter and `out_edge_selection` parameter.
 Generator function instances are passed as input to parameters in this example.
 Sink is used to remove the finished items from the respective buffers.

 ```python